miraclelinux/shim-review/ISSUE_TEMPLATE.md

  - [v] build logs
  - [v] a Dockerfile to reproduce the build of the provided shim EFI binaries

+Link to our code branch for review: miraclelinux/shim-review@ml8-shim-15.4-20210629

 ###### What organization or people are asking to have this signed:
 Cybertrust Japan Co., Ltd.